yeoneung/bayesian_system_id/README.md

 This file will generate a set of 1000000 independent noises and save it 'asymmetric_noise_1D.csv'.

 #### - Before running 'main.m', you should add all folders (LSE, Ours, assymmetric_noise_generator, auxiliary) to the path.
-The output will be plots for the error and the data is saved as csv file in the current directory.
+The output will be plots for the error, and the data is saved as csv file in the current directory.

 (i) stabilizable system parameters in 3D and 5D with
 - Gaussian